kasperkeinanen/Megaklinikka-Software-Developer-test/README.md

 ## Instructions for part I:
 The easiest way to to test the function is to open the `part1.js` file and copy the code.
-Then open a JavaScript conlole in your web browser (e.g. Google Chrome, Mozzilla Firefox).
+Then open a JavaScript console in your web browser (e.g. Google Chrome, Mozzilla Firefox).
 Paste the code into the console and try using the code like this:

 ```